weiserlab/ambuj/index.md

 Often, our projects involves collaborations with domain experts.
 A number of our projects are done in collaboration and funded by partners in the Industry, such as, ABB and NCS.

+Our research group is pursuing two major directions; STICORS and Beyond RF.

+[**STICORS:**](https://weiserlab.github.io/ambuj/stico): This project aims to develop a framework for general purpose, flexible form factor, and long-lasting computers.
+Unlike traditional sensor platforms, these computers will not just sense and transmit information.
+They will be able to sense the physical world, actuate the environment, interact with users, process, store, and infer information, and transmit wirelessly.
+Based on our previous systems, such as LoRea (ACM SENSYS 2017) and Judo (ACM MOBISYS 2022), these computers will be able to communicate over long distances.

+[**BEYOND RF:**](https://weiserlab.github.io/ambuj/brf) As part of this research direction, we are developing alternative wireless communication methods for Internet of Things (IoT) devices.
+The increasing number of IoT devices has led to challenges with energy and spectrum usage.
+To address these challenges, our projects focus on using; 1) visible light (LiFi) for communication to avoid using the RF spectrum altogether.
+2) Tunnel diode and backscatter transmitters that use orders of magnitude less energy than commercial transmitters.
+3) Electronically steerable directional antennas in IoT devices to maximize spectrum efficiency.

 ## Recent News
 * [Q2,Q3 2022] Organisational role and committee member for scientific events: Jury member 2022 ABB Research Award in Honour of Hubertus von Gruenberg,  IEEE Infocom 2023 (TPC member), IEEE Infocom 2022 (Session chair), ACM CPS-IoTBench 2022 (Session chair) (Co-located with CPSWeek), ACM LP-IoT 2022 (with Mobicom)(TPC Member), [EmergingWireless 2022 (TPC Member)](), [Perfail 2023 (TPC Member)](https://perfail-workshop.github.io/2023/), [ACM MobiCom 2023 (Web Chair)](), [ACM/IEEE IoTDI 2023 (TPC Member)](), [IEEE DCOSS-IoT 2023 (TPC Member)]()
 * [Q1 2022] Joint work with Wenqing Yan (Uppsala University) and Prof. Prabal Dutta (University of California, Berkeley) was accepted/presented at ACM MobiSys 2022.